Skip to content

 bash

-./bin/hive admin images list
+spx admin images list

-./bin/hive admin images import --name debian-12-x86_64
+spx admin images import --name debian-12-x86_64

-Cannot SSH into instance
+Cannot SSH Into Instance

 cloud-init needs time to configure the instance after boot.
 Wait 30-60 seconds and retry.